ONSdigital/rm-action-service/API.md

 }
 ```

-An `HTTP 404 Not Found` status code is returned if the action plan with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action plan with the specified Id could not be found.

 ## Update Action Plan
-* `PUT /actionplans/{actionplanId}` will update the details of the action plan with the given id.
+* `PUT /actionplans/{actionplanId}` will update the details of the action plan with the given Id.

 *Optional parameters:* `description` as the action plan description, `lastRunDateTime` as the date/time the action plan was last successfully run.